k8s-platform-hub/hello-golang-iris/README.md

 Hasura provides ready to use data apis to make powerful data queries on your tables.
 This means that you have ready-to-use JSON apis on any tables created.
 The url to be used to make these queries is always of the type: `https://data.cluster-name.hasura-app.io/v1/query` (in this case `https://data.h34-excise98-stg.hasura-app.io`)

-As mentioned earlier, this quickstart app comes with two pre-created tables `author` and `article`.
+As mentioned earlier, this quickstart comes with two pre-created tables `author` and `article`.

 **author**